Spiderasasen/ARG/README.md

 # ARG
 This is a game that John and I will be making.
 It's an ARG

-# My Idea
+# Our Idea heil hitler
-I want to make it where people are starving, and the only way people can eat is by killing themselves.
-The company, when the player enters the right username and password, is making people eat other people, in short, cannibalism This can make the company infect more and more people, and slowly kill off more and more people until the population is stabilized again
+This is meant to be a series of secret military operations concerning all levels of the inteligensia, government and the military, the main premise is a one world government is trying to continue operation MK-ULTRA.

   *deadass just copying the Malthusian theory from my Geography class*

-# John's Idea

 # Which one are  we taking
 fuck if I know